History

 HST 355gw Seminar: Topics in Social History-Gender and the Aftermath of War in the Twentieth Century (4 Credits)

-In this course, we focus on the work of reconstruction, recovery and memorialization in the aftermath of war and consider how that work interacted with gendered experience.
-Primary questions will include: Was the aftermath of war as gender-specific as war experience itself?
+This course focuses on the work of reconstruction, recovery and memorialization in the aftermath of war and considers how that work interacted with gendered experience.
+Primary questions include: Was the aftermath of war as gender-specific as war experience itself?
 What role did women take in postwar recoveries?
 How was the aftermath of war reflected in cultural production through fiction, film and visual art in the twentieth century?
-Primary focus will be on Europe, but students can expect to actively engage with the transnational effects and sources.
-Juniors and seniors only.
+Primary focus is on Europe, but students can expect to actively engage with the transnational effects and sources.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
 Instructor permission required. {H}{S}

 Fall, Spring, Variable